 It used to be that septic trucks could dispose of their waste in any landfill.
 Now there are disposal sites designated as waste disposal sites for sewage.
 If there aren’t any landfills nearby your home, the pump truck will need to travel extra to dispose of the sewage.

-The time it takes to pump a septic tank
+Time it takes to clean a septic tank

 For a straightforward pump, meaning there is no other labor and time involved.
-The tank pumping will be in-between 30 minutes to an hour, depending on the truck and the size of the tank.
+Cleaning the septic tank will be in between 30 minutes to an hour, depending on the truck and the size of the tank.

 Other factors that may be involved in getting your tank pumped will be the holding tank’s location.
 If your tank is hard to find or needs excavation, it will cost more.
 You could be charged machine hours and labor if this is the case.
 These are rare and only if your tank has been neglected for a period of years.